The 7 inmates scheduled to die in Arkansas this month

 Prosecutors say Williams abducted her when she stopped for gas in Jacksonville, then drove her to various ATMs and had her take out about $350.
 Police found the woman's hosiery and lunch cooler at a storage facility, then found her beaten and bound body in a park two weeks later.

 Williams confessed to killing the woman.
-The jury deliberated about 30 minutes.
+His jury deliberated about 30 minutes.

-He is scheduled for execution April 24.
-The state Parole Board has said his clemency request is without merit.
-His request for a stay amid a challenge of the state's execution procedures was rejected Thursday.

 KENNETH WILLIAMS